 An ideal thought process after every patient encounter is to ask yourself, “What is the main clinical point of what I just did or observed?”
-Next, you can take another mental step to put that patient scenario in context with the disease state you are addressing.
+Then, take the next mental step of putting that patient scenario in context with the disease state you are addressing.
 The final, critical step is one you should take shortly afterward: Read relevant content and answer Internal Medicine questions about the topic.

 Nightly Reading Consolidates Knowledge for the Internal Medicine Certification Exam

-Experienced medical educators offer third-year residents simple advice: Read, at the end of every work day.
+Experienced medical educators offer third-year residents simple advice: Read at the end of every workday.
 Turn to relevant literature while a patient interaction is fresh in your mind.
-You may not have the time (or the specific need) for this at the bedside moment.
-But later that day, while the day’s cases are still fresh in your mind, seek out information that relates to clinical scenarios you encountered.
+You may not have the time or the specific need to do this in the bedside moment.
+But later in the day, while the cases are still fresh in your mind, seek out information related to the clinical scenarios you encountered.

-Even confident, successful test takers — and especially those who tend to put off “studying” — will find themselves well served by the habit of daily reading and reflection.
+Even confident, successful test takers — especially those who tend to put off “studying” — will find themselves well served by daily reading, reflection, and answering Internal Medicine Questions.

 Use Your In-Training Exam as a Guide for the Internal Medicine Certification Exam

-The in-training exam that is given by most residency programs during year 2 to gauge progress in training also can serve as a guide and an opportunity.
+The Internal Medicine in-training exam (IM-ITE) given by most residency programs during year 2 to gauge training progress can also serve as a guide and an opportunity.
 Residencies use the exams to evaluate their programs and identify areas for program improvement.
-Because the exam is mapped to the blueprint for the ABIM internal medicine certification exam, your personal results may provide insight into your areas of strength as well as those that need attention — particularly because your results show your performance in the 11 major content areas and list questions you answered incorrectly.
+Because the IM-ITE is mapped to the blueprint for the ABIM internal medicine certification exam, your individual results may provide insight into your areas of strength as well as those that need attention.

 If you did poorly on your in-service exam, don’t panic.
 But do take the time to assess what went wrong and how you can correct it.
 Ask yourself:

 - Was that one day an anomaly?
-Were you fatigued or distracted?
-Or, is this a true pattern for you as a test taker?
+Were you tired or distracted?

-- Have your more recent rotations bolstered your knowledge in areas that were weak?
+- Have your more recent rotations bolstered your knowledge in weak areas?

-Try taking another in-training exam (which may be allowed at the discretion of your program director) or trial exam through a board prep product to get yourself on track and for a realistic view of your strengths and weaknesses.
-It may bolster your confidence.
+Try taking another in-training exam (which may be allowed at the discretion of your program director) or an Internal Medicine practice exam to get a realistic view of your strengths and weaknesses.
 You may be surprised by what you have learned during the past year of patient care.

-When it comes to the internal medicine certification exam, some new doctors feel overwhelmed by the vast amount of reading they think they must tackle and by the many options for studying.
+When faced with the internal medicine certification exam, some new doctors may feel overwhelmed due to the extensive reading material and numerous studying options available.
 Daily, targeted reading in tandem with patient care will help.
-But a study plan also is important.
+But an ABIM study plan also is essential.

 Take a Strategic Approach to Studying for Your First ABIM Certification Exam

-Whether your experiences as a student characterize you as a crammer, planner, or episodic studier, you will need a study strategy for the months ahead.
-Start by thinking about what has worked well or poorly for you in the past.
+Whether you are a crammer, planner, or episodic studier, you will need a study strategy for the months ahead.
 Even if you’ve always gotten by with cramming, it’s worth considering whether this is a realistic strategy given the complexity and breadth of the internal medicine certification exam.
-Take into account how an ABIM certification exam may be different from other tests you’ve taken.
-While matching your study style with certain tools is helpful, nearly every strategy will share these common steps:
+Consider how the ABIM certification exam may differ from other tests you’ve taken.
+While matching your study style with specific tools is helpful, nearly every strategy will share these common steps:

 - Take a practice test to assess your areas of strength and weakness.